Engineering 100-980

 The goal of this semester’s project is to:

 1. Build a (model) rocket that will ascend to approximately 1,000 ft altitude carrying a (roughly) 3 oz payload in the nose cone, with a specified length, width, and height.
 The selection criteria and choice of the model rockets is provided in this document.
 The nose cone or body tube may need to be modified to allow the sensor board and battery to be safely enclosed with no motion during the flight.
 The nose cone or body may need to be further modified to allow the team to see the LEDs on the sensor board - the LEDs must be visible after the sensor board is enclosed in the nose cone or body.
 The rocket must survive and operate properly in all phases of the flight (thrust, drift, descent).
-(Extra: body tube must be modified to allow sensor payload to be installed within body tube.
-This should create an extra-long nose cone, such that when the ejection charge goes off, the cut body tube is ejected with the nose cone.)

 3. Build a sensor board that will measure the rocket’s acceleration and altitude during both the ascent and descent phase of the launch.
 The acceleration must capture the different phases of the flight with enough robustness that the velocity and altitude can be determined.
 The pressure sensor readings must be translated to altitude with enough robustness that the velocity and acceleration can be determined.
 The sensor board needs to survive the flight using a 9V battery and store all of the data on a microSD card.
 The sensor board needs to have a timer so that the user can turn the sensor board on, pack it into the nose cone in a way that it will survive the flight, put the nose cone back on to the rocket, put the rocket onto the launch pad, and prep the rocket for launch, all before the sensor board STARTS taking data.
 The sensor board should provide some indication that it is counting down and should provide the user with warnings when it is just about ready to start taking data, and then when it is actually taking data.
 The board should continue to take data until turned off.
 All data should be recorded on the SD card as it is being taken.
 It should be stored in a format that is easy for the user to read (such as a csv file).
 All sensors must be calibrated.
-(Extra: An extra sensor must be included in the sensor package.
-The sensor must be authorized by the teaching staff.)
+Additionally, an extra sensor must be included in the sensor package.
+The sensor must be authorized by the teaching staff.
+(Analog sensor, such as a humidity sensor…!)
 For more information, check out the Sensor Board documentation here.

 5. Conduct data analysis by comparing and contrasting the different methods of calculating acceleration, velocity, and position for the flight and simulation data.
 This comparison must be included in the poster and final reports, as described below.